4:011 Cash Handling

 ||Vice President for Finance and Administration

-The Bursar's Office is responsible for the collection and control of cash at the University.
+Student Account Services is responsible for the collection and control of cash at

 -Maximize the University’s cash position.